Anon-Planet/thgtoa/guide.md

 Unfortunately, Qubes OS does not support hibernation[^366] which is an issue regarding cold-boot attacks.
 To mitigate those, I highly recommend that you configure Qubes OS to shut down on any power action (power button, lid closure).
 You can do set this from the XFCE Power Manager.
 Do not use the sleep features.

 ### Anti Evil Maid (AEM):

+**Warning**, this step only works with Intel CPUs, a legacy BIOS, TPM 1.2.
+If you do not meet those requirements, skip this step.

 Anti Evil Maid is an implementation of a TPM-based static trusted boot with a primary goal to prevent Evil Maid attacks.
 Installing and using AEM requires attaching a USB drive directly to dom0.
 So the user must make a choice between protecting dom0 from a potentially malicious USB drive, and protecting the system from Evil Maid attacks.
 Note that AEM is only compatible with Intel CPUs and Legacy boot options.

 The preference for mitigating any evil maid attack is to maintain physical control of your device at all times.
 If that is not possible, then this might be relevant to your threat model.

+Before deciding to use this system, please read [Appendix B5: Important notes evil-maid and tampering](Appendix B4: Important notes evil-maid and tampering:)

 See the following links for more details and installation instructions: